 BaseCamp like Asana is really a to-do list.
 It lacks some important project management functionality.

 2-Binfire – Binfire was founded in 2010 by David Robins.
 It is a full-stack project management application.
 It provides task management, Kanban Boards for Agile, Dashboard for personal and project data views, Interactive Gantt Chart and collaboration features needed to manage small and large projects.

 Binfire creates a virtual office where remote teams can work and collaborate with each other effectively.
 It has been used for project collaboration for large remote teams on three continents.

 Most of the people working on Binfire’s engineering team are located in multiple locations or more accurately continents.
 For this reason, remote work and group collaboration are embedded in Binfire’s genes.

 3- Clarizen – Clarizen is also a full-stack project management application.
 It is very similar to Microsoft’s Project with added online collaboration features.

 Although Clarizen is rich in features, it has a very steep learning curve.
 It takes a long time for a typical user to learn the in and outs of the application.
-It also is very light on proper collaboration features.
+It also is very light with proper collaboration features.
 If you like Microsft project you would love Clarizen.

 5-DaPulse – DaPulse is a relatively new entry to project management software market.
 It emphasizes visual features.
 The UI is based on visual boards and lets team members to communicate.
 It has the same functionality as Asana and for light projects, it works well.